-If you suffer from dry mouth, the risk of cavities is higher.
-Your oral hygiene is even more important as there is less saliva that helps clean the teeth.
+- If you suffer from dry mouth, the risk of decay is higher.
+Your oral hygiene is even more important as there is less saliva to help clean the teeth and neutralise the acid.

 - In addition to your daily home care, visit your dentist or dental hygienist regularly.

 - Brush your teeth twice a day with fluoride toothpaste